lingtalfi/Light_UserData/doc/api/Ling/Light_UserData/Service/LightUserDataService/getContent.md

-LightUserDataService::getContent — or false if there is no file at the expected location.
+LightUserDataService::getContent — Returns the content of the file of the current user which relative path is given.